Flexagons and the Math Behind Twisted Paper

 Together, you will also explore mathematical fields that provide flexagons analysis tools, including topology and graph theory, and learn about Möbius strips, Tuckermann diagrams, and more.

 Math, puzzles, and brain challenge enthusiasts

 Registration is open year-round.
-The mini-course itself opens at specific dates throughout the year.
 The course is intended for self-study at your own leisure (asynchronous) and takes about four hours a week for three weeks.